Lisanwud/RecessionPredictorML/README.md

 ---

 ## Problem Statement
 When you're a wealth manager, timing is critical whether you're deploying a winning investment strategy or safeguarding assets against recessions.

-This project attempts to predict the timing of the next recession to help wealth managers of all skill levels make timely decisions that can grow or save their clients' wealth.
+This project transforms complex economic indicators into approachable natural language narratives for adult wealth managers of all skill levels, using machine learning to classify economic sentiment and GPT-2 to generate readable insights that help individuals make timely decisions that can grow or save their clients' wealth.

 ## The Question
 How might we confidently predict the timing of the next recession so that wealth managers can make better decisions to grow or safeguard their clients' finances?